kshutkin/rollup-extras/plugin-copy/README.md

 Points:

-- Uses emitFile by default so all files goes through rollup asset pipeline
+- Uses emitFile by default so all files go through the Rollup asset pipeline
 - Minimal configuration
 - Runs once per file by default
-- Support hashes (uses `assetFileNames` from rollup)
+- Supports hashes (uses `assetFileNames` from rollup)
-- Watch on files so when they changed that can be copied again (but only if timestamp is changed)
+- Watches files so when they change they can be copied again (but only if the timestamp has changed)
 - Minimal amount of logs by default
 - Supports globs (check ['glob'](https://github.com/isaacs/node-glob) for syntax)
 - Can be run both as output or build plugin (build plugin by default for watch)